It's a plot with all the drama of a Hollywood script. Derek Cheng goes There and Back Again...

 Employees, on the other hand, have protections against unjustified dismissal, plus statutory requirements such as lunch breaks, holiday pay and Kiwisaver options.
 They can also legally collectively bargain with Warner Bros.

-If workers on The Hobbit wanted to argue that they were employees, they could seek that status through the courts.
+wanted to argue that they were employees, they could seek that status through the courts.
 If they won, they could then strike, claim personal grievance cases, or even demand collective bargaining, and Warner Bros could not hide behind the claim that it was illegal.
 If this happened - or even an initial court case - in the middle of production, it could cost Warner Bros millions.

 However, if all the workers were independent contractors, Warner Bros could replace anyone who wasn't working out without having to worry about personal grievance cases.